-6 Ways to Engage Your Organic Search Traffic on Social Media
+6 Ways To Engage Your Organic Search Traffic On Social Media

 - To know which pages they have visited and to track and see if someone has completed the desired action, whatever that may be.

-What the pixel does, in essence, is allow Facebook to track their audience on our platform, we are essentially giving Facebook access to our tracking.
+What the pixel does, in essence, is allow Facebook to track its audience on our platform; we are essentially giving Facebook access to our tracking.

 If you are unsure how to create a Facebook pixel and add the Facebook Pixel to your website, follow this two-part process:

-Part 1: Create a Facebook Pixel
+Part 1: Create A Facebook Pixel

 - Go to Events Manager.